.02 Definitions.

 (1) Abuse of a Resident.

-(a) "Abuse of a resident" means physical, sexual, mental, or verbal abuse, or the improper use of physical or chemical restraints or involuntary seclusion as those terms are defined in this regulation.
+(a) “Abuse of a resident” means physical, sexual, mental, or verbal abuse, or the improper use of a physical or chemical restraint or involuntary seclusion as those terms are defined in this regulation.

 (b) “Abuse of a resident” does not include:

-(i) The performance of an accepted medical procedure ordered by a physician or administered by another health care practitioner practicing within the scope of the physician or health care practitioner's license; or
+(i) The performance of an accepted medical procedure ordered by a health care practitioner practicing within the scope of their license;

 (2) Activities of Daily Living.